Trieste and Friuli itinerary

 This morning we walk up to the surrounding forests, contouring around the mountains with beautiful views over the lake before winding down to a nieghouring village where we'll have a delicious lunch (9 kms, 3 hrs, Grade 2 click for details).
 After lunch there is the option of following another trail back to the hotel (6 kms 2 hrs, Grade 3, click for details) or catching the local bus back.
 Dinner is at our hotel.
 (Dinner).

 Our village and its twin neighbour form a German-speaking enclave in the heart of the Friulian Alps, its population descended from Austrian deserters who took refuge here in the 13th century.
-Today we explore their rich heritage, including a guided visit to both villages, a visit to the excellent community museum, the gorgeous church of San Osvaldo (patron saint of the Venetian goldsmiths) and a local prosciutto maker (subject to their availability).
+Today we explore their rich heritage walking from one village to another, including a guided visit to both villages, a visit to the excellent community museum, the gorgeous church of San Osvaldo (patron saint of the Venetian goldsmiths).
 In the evening we have dinner at an excellent ‘Via dei Sapori’ restaurant in our village.
 (Dinner)

 This morning after a steep initial climb, we follow the mountain ridges above our village, passing through forests with spectacular views down across the valley to the beginning of the Dolomites on the western horizon.
 We’ll have a light lunch in a charming agriturismo before returning to our base.
 (9 kms, 4 hrs, Grade 2 click for details).
 Dinner is at our hotel.
 (Lunch/dinner)

 Today we drive east heading to the beautiful hills that form the border between Italy and Slovenia staying in a gem of a town founded by Julius Caesar, it was an important Lombard capital (6th century) and then seat of the powerful Patriarch of Aquilea (8th century) and is now a buzzy market town.
-On the way, we detour into Slovenia to visit wonderful Lake Bled, where we'll go for a short walk and have lunch, afterwards taking a traditional boat out to the island.
+On the way, we way we do a spectacular drive through the Julian Alps, stopping for a beautiful walk through forest under the second highest peak in the range.
+We’ll have a lazy lunch at a lovely mountain lodge.
 After settling in to our hotel, the evening is free.
 (Lunch)

-This morning, we will take a guided tour of the town we are staying in.
-Founded by Julius Caesar, it was an important Lombard capital (6th century) and then seat of the powerful Patriarch of Aquilea (8th century) and is now a buzzy market town.
+This morning, we will take a guided tour around our base, which was founded by Julius Caesar, became an important Lombard capital (6th century) and then seat of the powerful Patriarch of Aquilea (8th century) and is now a buzzy market town.
 It was declared a UNESCO World Heritage site in 2007.

-After lunch we will go up into the surrounding hills to the heart of Friulian cooking thanks to the third of our ‘Via dei Sapori’ restaurants, tucked away in tiny hamlet in the valleys above our base.
-Rigorously using only ‘0 kilometre’ ingredients, like all the ‘Via dei Sapori’ restaurants, Teresa’s cooking celebrates local produce.
-After the cooking lesson at the restaurant and a stroll in the surrounding forests, we'll settle down to dinner.
+After lunch we will drive up into the surrounding hills for a cooking lesson hosted by the third of our ‘Via dei Sapori’ restaurants, which is tucked away in tiny hamlet in the valleys.
+Rigorously using only ‘0 kilometre’ ingredients, like all the ‘Via dei Sapori’ restaurants, Teresa’s cooking celebrates local produce, giving traditional cooking a modern twist.
+After the cooking lesson, we'll settle down to dinner.
 (Dinner)

 Today we transfer to Trieste, the capital of FVG.
 For two centuries the main port of the Austro-Hungarian Empire, Trieste is a busy commercial centre with many vestiges of its rich history and intellectual traditions.
 On the way, we will visit a spectacularly placed castle (still inhabited by its illustrious owners) with views along the coast to Trieste.
 We then take a lovely walk through a nature reserve above the cliffs.
 (3 km, 1 hr Grade 1 click for details).
-After a light lunch, we go on to Trieste.
 Our hotel is an elegant 4-star hotel on the city’s famous Piazza Unita d’Italia.
 The evening is free.
-(Lunch)

 This morning we will go on a guided tour of the fascinating city's centre, starting in Piazza Unita d'Italia then wending our ways through the old town up to the castle with its huge views of the gulf before finishing in the 'new' town, laid out by Empress Maria Teresa of Austria.